hallard/WeMos-TIC/README.md

 ### Tasmota templates

-Use the following templates depending on version of shield and ESP board (but I strongly suggest using autoconfig if you have a ESP32 board)
+Use the following templates depending on version of shield and ESP board (but I strongly suggest using autoconf if you have a ESP32 board)

 #### Shield Version 1.1